ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-twitter-data-with-sample-connector.md

 # Use a sample connector to archive Twitter data in Office 365 (Preview)

-The sample connector feature to archive Twitter data and other third-party data in Office 365 is in Preview.
+The sample connector feature to archive Twitter data in Office 365 is in Preview.

 Use a sample connector in the Security & Compliance Center in Office 365 to import and archive data from Twitter.
 After you set up and configure a sample connector, it connects to your organization's Twitter account (on a scheduled basis), converts the content of an item to an email message format, and then imports those items to a mailbox in Office 365.